johannww/phd-impl/chaincodes/carbon/README.md

     - How can the parties involved in the get the price?
         - They trust the settlement service to transfer the tokens.
         - The settlement service will debit a value <= than the buy price and >= than the sell price.
+- [] Handle fungibility of tokens for independent auctions
+    - They are minted as non-fungible, and become fungible after the auction.

 # Testing